 But I’ve also got a secret weapon against anxiety, and it really helps.
 Since we all get anxious at times about something, you should know that my anti-anxiety trick is something everyone has with them at all times of the day, 24/7: it’s your breathing.

-Your breathing is regulated by your autonomic nervous system so you don't have to think about it to stay alive.
-But you can change your breath.
-Full, deep breaths from your abdomen can slow your heartbeat and stabilize your blood pressure so you feel calmer in just a few seconds.
-Breathing like this sends a "relaxation message" to your adrenal system to help prevent your fight-or-flight response from kicking in.
+Your breathing is regulated by your autonomic nervous system so you don’t have to think about it to stay alive.
+But you can change your breath with breathwork!
+Learning how to take full, deep breaths from your abdomen can slow your heartbeat and stabilize your blood pressure, helping you feel calmer in just a few seconds.
+Breathing like this sends a “relaxation message” to your adrenal system to help prevent your fight-or-flight response from kicking in.